 - For up to date flood watch information, log onto the Environment Agency website.

-- Listen out for warnings on radio and TV and phone Floodline 0845 988 118 for more information.
+- Listen out for warnings on official social media channels, radio and TV, and phone Floodline 0345 988 118 for more information.

 - If you know your home is at risk of flooding, prepare a list of useful phone numbers and keep it somewhere safe.